-Top 5 2nd Quarter Trades of Pe - GuruFocus.com
+Top 5 2nd Quarter Trades of PE - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Peak Financial Management, Inc. reduced their investment in ARCA:VOO by 1,233 shares.
-The trade had a 0.17% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $375.84.
+PEOPLES BANK /OH reduced their investment in NAS:IGSB by 61,741 shares.
+The trade had a 1.6% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.77.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.